Doctor of Medicine (MD)

 We have four admission pathways: one general, open to everyone, and three additional — northern & rural, Indigenous, and MD / Ph.D.
 These pathways have extra requirements and are designed for specific interests.

 Northern & Rural Pathway

-Do you come from a rural, remote, northern, or coastal community?
+Do you come from a rural, remote, northern, or small coastal community?
 Are you interested in practicing medicine in these communities?
 Then consider the northern & rural pathway.